geraldcroes/traefik-quickstart/README.md

 ### 3 — Launch More Instances — Traefik Load Balances Them

-In the `traefik-quickstart/services` folder, run the following command to start more instances of your `whoami` services:
+From the `traefik-quickstart/services` folder, run the following command to start more instances of your `whoami` services:

 ```shell
 docker-compose up --scale whoami=2 -d